Jacques Hamelink: Writing and reception

 These years (the 1980s) also feature the publication of two important critical texts: De droom van de poëzie ("The Dream of Poetry") and In een lege kamer een garendraadje ("In an Empty Room a Piece of String").
 The former is a wider treatment of the trend set by Op weg naar de poëzie: for Hamelink, the writer who tries to capture the "mystery" has to be thoroughly familiar with both human history and the literary tradition.
 In doing this Hamelink consciously placed himself in a tradition that stretches from Dante Alighieri to T. S. Eliot.

 Similarly to the poet, high demands are made on the reader and critic.
 In een lege kamer een garendraadje is a violent attack on a contemporary Dutch literary criticism that was less and less appreciative of Hamelink's work.
 Hamelink especially reproached his contemporaries for their lack of knowledge of the classics and their complacent admiration of "experimental" poetry.

-This conscious turn away from his colleagues and the bulk of his audience has perhaps reached its climax with the current phase of Hamelink's work.
-Since Sacrale komedie ("Sacral Comedy") his work has become highly allusive.
-Personal and "general" history fuse in ever more rigidly constructed poems.
+After Sacrale komedie ("Sacral Comedy") his work became highly allusive, with personal and "general" history fusing in ever more rigidly constructed poems.
 The language of these poems heightens their difficulty: the author riffs on existing words, creating neologisms while at the same time reintroducing archaic words.

-Despite the current hermetic nature of his poetry, Hamelink has recently enjoyed a modest surge of popularity.
-Prominent Dutch critics and poets such as Ilja Leonard Pfeijffer write positive reviews on his works and two of Hamelink's recent publications have been nominated for the prestigious VSB poetry prize.
+Prominent Dutch critics and poets such as Ilja Leonard Pfeijffer have written positive reviews on his later works and two of his publications were nominated for the prestigious VSB poetry prize.